 1 teaspoon vanilla extract

-For this old fashioned pecan praline candy recipe, line a baking sheet with aluminum foil.
+For this old fashioned praline candy recipe, line a baking sheet with aluminum foil.
 In large saucepan over medium heat, combine pecans, sugar, butter, brown sugar, milk, and vanilla.

 Heat to between 234°F and 240°F (112°C and 116°C), or until a small amount of syrup dropped into cold water forms a soft ball that flattens when removed from the water and placed on a flat surface.